 Please click here for an interview with John & Ben conducted by Indexical’s Andrew Smith.

-A Traces cassette / digital release and a photobook are forthcoming from Pickled Peach Press in Fall 2025.
+A Traces compact disc / digital release and a photobook are forthcoming from Pickled Peach Press in Fall 2025.

 Traces is a radical reframing of the American landscape and how those lands affect its inhabitants.
 The installation, performance, and audio focus on three separate and connected, time streams: ancient North America circa 2000 BCE; the colonialist-era, as seen through the eyes of a doomed, possibly syphilitic, explorer; and the 20th century, particularly during the 1960s.
 These eras are collapsed together, a concatenation of peoples and times into a singularity that roils and pulses.
 The land itself is a character in this drama: the fertile ground known as the Black Belt Prairie is a place for humans to congregate, utilize, and eventually foul.